stefanprodan/openfaas-flux/README.md

 ### Manage OpenFaaS functions and auto-scaling with Weave Flux

-An OpenFaaS function is describe through a Kubernetes custom resource named `function`.
+An OpenFaaS function is described through a Kubernetes custom resource named `function`.
-The Flux daemon synchronises these resources from git to the cluster, and the OpenFaaS Operator creates for each function a Kubernetes deployment and a ClusterIP service as specified in the resources.
+The Flux daemon synchronizes these resources from git to the cluster, and the OpenFaaS Operator creates for each function a Kubernetes deployment and a ClusterIP service as specified in the resources.